Entry Level Oil Rig Jobs

 - Can you show that you are capable to cope with physically-demanding work?

-Click the next button below to continue reading about what basic qualifications are required in order to get a start offshore on the rigs, the truth is, you are only required to have very basic qualifications.
+Click the next button below to continue reading about what the basic entry level oil rig qualifications are required in order to get a start offshore on the rigs, the truth is, you are only required to have very basic qualifications.
 You will be surprised as to what qualifications are actually needed as to get in at entry level, you are just as well having survival and HSE certification which you can gain yourself.